ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/visualizing/4-BuildingYourVisual.md

 #Building Your Visual
 ---
-Now that we have a well defined data model, we need to take it into `update()` and build a visualization with it.
+Now that we have a well-defined data model, we need to take it into `update()` and build a visualization with it.
 ```
 public update(options: VisualUpdateOptions) {
     let pie: Pie;